Why Is My Cat Sneezing? Expert Insights from a Vet

 When your cat starts sneezing excessively, a cold is the likely culprit.
 The most common signs of a “cat cold” are:

-- Drooling (usually secondary to ulcerations in the mouth, e.g., on the tongue or palate)
+• Drooling (usually secondary to ulcerations in the mouth, e.g., on the tongue or palate)

-- Heavy breathing
+• Heavy breathing

 How are upper respiratory infections in cats diagnosed?

-Most of the time, when we veterinarians diagnose a cat with a URI, it’s based on history, clinical signs, physical examination findings, underlying conditions, and response to treatment.
-We typically don’t run blood tests for a feline URI, as there’s no one specific or reasonably priced test.
+When we veterinarians diagnose a cat with a URI, it’s based on history, clinical signs, physical examination findings, underlying conditions, and response to treatment.
+That said, your vet may perform further tests to rule out other possible causes of your cat’s symptoms, such as:

-Your vet may take biopsies of the nasal cavity walls to check for potential causes of chronic sneezing such as inflammation, fungal infections, or cancer.
-The biopsy can provide crucial information to help determine the best course of treatment for your beloved pet.
+• Biopsy: Taken from the nasal cavity walls to check for potential causes of chronic sneezing such as inflammation, fungal infections, or cancer.

 How are upper respiratory infections in cats treated?

 However, if your cat’s condition worsens, get to a veterinarian as soon as possible.
-Some cats may need to be hospitalized for more intensive care.
+Some cats may need to be hospitalized for more intensive veterinary care.

 How do you treat a sneezing cat at home?